Butter, margarine, oil

 This article/section is a stub — some half-sorted notes, not necessarily checked, not necessarily correct.
 Feel free to ignore, or tell me about it.

-Clarified butter consists of just the fat, which was separated from the milk solids and water through rendering.
+Clarified butter has had most milk solids and water removed through rendering.
 Clarified butter can be used at somewhat higher temperatures (has a higher smoke point), making it interesting for sautéing and such.

-Margarine is an emulsion of water and oils, be they animal or plant-based.
-It historically was a butter alternative as it is cheaper, and can be kept longer.
+Margarine specifically has water added - it is an emulsion of water and oils, and can be animal or plant-based.
+It historically was a butter alternative as it is cheaper to make, and can be kept longer.

 People may regularly refer to margarine as butter, although in many countries the packaging cannot legally do so.